 Touring by bicycle has become more and more popular as a way to see and experience South Carolina.
 Many bicycle tourists have come to prefer the added flexibility afforded by camping.
 Whether your destination for the night is a state park, a private campground, or an impromptu road side location, self-contained bicycle travel is the way to go.
 But in order to fully enjoy the experience you must be well-prepared.
 For information on campsites and nature areas contact the following:

-South Carolina State Parks (47 State Parks)
+South Carolina State Parks (33 State Parks with camping facilities)

 1205 Pendleton Street